nus-cs2103-AY1617S1/addressbook-level4/docs/UserGuide.md

 * **`add`**` Jimmy's wedding banquet `**`at`**` Trinity Church `**`from`**` 19:00 `**`to`**` 22:00 11 nov 2016 `

 ### Listing all events : `list`
-Shows a list of all events in the to-do list.<br>
+Shows a list of all tasks in the to-do list.<br>
 Format: **`list`**` [filter]`<br>
 > [filters] available: <br>
-> * today - shows the list of events for today's date
+> * today - shows the list of tasks for today's date
-> * week - shows the list of events for this week
+> * week - shows the list of tasks for this week
-> * month - shows the list of events for the current month
+> * month - shows the list of tasks for the current month
-> * date (e.g. 12 Oct 2016) - shows the list of events for the specified date
+> * date (e.g. 12 Oct 2016) - shows the list of tasks for the specified date

 Examples:
 * **`list`**` today`
 * **`list`**` 12 Oct 2016`

-### Finding all events containing any keyword in the name: `find`
+### Finding all tasks containing any keyword in the name: `find`
-Finds events whose names contain any of the given keywords.<br>
+Finds tasks whose names contain any of the given keywords.<br>
 Format: **`find`**` [keywords]`

-> The search is case sensitive, the order of the keywords does not matter, only the name is searched, and events matching at least one keyword will be returned (i.e. `OR` search).
+> The search is case sensitive, the order of the keywords does not matter, only the name is searched, and tasks matching at least one keyword will be returned (i.e. `OR` search).

 Examples:
 * `find mom`<br>
   Returns `dinner with mom` but not `dinner with Mom`
 * `find mom dad sister`<br>
-  Returns Any event having names `mom`, `dad`, or `sister`
+  Returns Any task having names `mom`, `dad`, or `sister`

-### Deleting an event : `delete`
+### Deleting a task : `delete`
-Delete the specified events from the to-do list.<br>
+Delete the specified tasks from the to-do list.<br>
 Format: **`delete`**` [index 1,index 2,...]`

-> This command is capable to deleting single and multiple events.
-For multiple events, the indexes are separated by a comma. <br>
+> This command is capable to deleting single and multiple tasks.
+For multiple tasks, the indexes are separated by a comma. <br>
-> Deletes the person at the specified index.
+> Deletes the task at the specified index.
   The index refers to the index number shown in the most recent listing.<br>
   The index **must be a positive integer** 1, 2, 3, ...

 Examples:
 * **`list`**` today`<br>
   **`delete`**` 2`<br>
-  Deletes the 2nd event in the results of the **`list`** command.
+  Deletes the 2nd task in the results of the **`list`** command.
 * **`find`**` mom`<br>
   **`delete`**` 1,4`<br>
-  Deletes the 1st and 4th event in the results of the **`find`** command.
+  Deletes the 1st and 4th tasks in the results of the **`find`** command.

-### Marking event as done : `done`
+### Marking task as done : `done`
-Mark the events identified by the index numbers used in the last event listing.<br>
+Mark the tasks identified by the index numbers used in the last task listing.<br>
 Format: **`done`**` [index 1,index 2,...]`

-> This command is capable of marking single and multiple events.
-For multiple events, the indexes are separated by a comma. <br>
+> This command is capable of marking single and multiple tasks.
+For multiple tasks, the indexes are separated by a comma. <br>
-> Marks the events at the specified index.
+> Marks the tasks at the specified index.
   The index refers to the index number shown in the most recent listing.<br>
   The index **must be a positive integer** 1, 2, 3, ...

  Examples:
 * **`list`**` today`<br>
   **`done`**` 2`<br>
-  Marks the 2nd event in the results of the **`list`** command.
+  Marks the 2nd task in the results of the **`list`** command.
 * **`find`**` mom`<br>
   **`done`**` 1,2`<br>
-  Marks the 1st and 2nd event in the results of the **`find`** command.
+  Marks the 1st and 2nd tasks in the results of the **`find`** command.

-### Editing an event : `edit`
+### Editing a task : `edit`
-Edits the event identified by the index number used in the last event listing.<br>
+Edits the task identified by the index number used in the last task listing.<br>
 Format: **`edit`**` [index] [details]`

-> Edits the event specified based on the details given.<br>
+> Edits the tasks specified based on the details given.<br>
 > [details] follows the format in **`add`** command. <br>
 > The index refers to the index number shown in the most recent listing.<br>
 > The index **must be a positive integer** 1, 2, 3, ...